Cat love | Sad to happy here | Help from Vet

 Thankfully

-But he wasn’t finished
+But he wasn’t finished with Nigel and me

-He had developed red eyes
+He had developed red eyes, the back of which

 Couldn’t be seen